-Three levels of play spaces have been identified in this strategy - Regional, District and Neighbourhood.
-These classifications are determined by the population, transportation, existing facilities, the scale, variety and number of play activities available at each town.
+The strategy identifies three levels of play spaces: Regional, District, and Neighbourhood.
+These classifications are based on factors such as population, transportation, existing facilities, and the scale, variety, and number of play activities available in each town.

-Table 1. shows the characteristics of each hierarchy of play.
-These characteristics guide the classification of play spaces across the Shire for this strategy.
+Table 1. outlines the characteristics of each play space level, guiding their classification across the Shire.

-Table 2. of this strategy documents the features across each hierarchy level
+Table 2. details the features associated with each hierarchy level.